-Given rush-hour traffic, biking to work is only 10 minutes or so slower than driving, and it gives a much more pleasant start to your morning.
+Given rush-hour traffic, biking to work is only 10 minutes or so slower than driving, and it provides a much more pleasant start to your morning.
 I like the added fitness you get from riding, and I like how fun it is to bike fast.
-Riding a bike is just as fun now as it was when I was a kid, so I try to do it as much as I can.
+Riding a bike is just as fun now as it was when I was a kid, so I try to do it as much as possible.

 If you liked this post, don’t forget to share so that others can find it, too.